 National Trust Walks in the North West

-The Lake District is synonymous with quality English walking, and the National Trust manages dozens of outstanding countryside areas there, plus several other great walking spots in the wider North West.
+The Lake District is synonymous with quality English walking.
+The National Trust manages dozens of outstanding countryside areas, plus several other great walking spots in the wider North West.

 There are loads of other walks in the Lake District and North West, so check out the regional guide of places to go for more ideas.